ixdat/ixdat/docs/source/technique_docs/electrochemistry.rst

 and visualization, regardless of which hardware the data was acquired with.

 The default plotter, :ref:`ECPlotter <ec-plotter>`, plots these variables.
-The default exporter, ECExporter, exports these variables as well as an incrementer for selecting data, ``cycle``.
+The default exporter, :ref:`ECPlotter <ec-exporter>`, exports these variables as well as an incrementer for selecting data, ``cycle``.

 Electrochemistry is the most thoroughly developed technique in ``ixdat``.
 For in-depth